-The yield of each liquid phase product was calculated by dividing the concentration of each substance, in COD units, by the total COD of the feed.
-The total products yield was calculated by adding together the concentrations of all the liquid-phase products (in COD units) and dividing by the total COD of the feed (Equation (4)).
+The yield of each liquid-phase product was calculated by dividing the concentration of each substance, in COD units, by the total COD of the feed.
+The total product yield was calculated by adding together the concentrations of all the liquid-phase products (in COD units) and dividing by the total COD of the feed (Eq.
+(4)):